Characters

 But the crudins won’t leave him alone.
 Maybe Meme can help?

-Ep 2: A Distant Meme-ry
+Episode 2: A Distant Meme-ry

 Bullied by the crudins, Gnarrgutts flashes back to the moment he first met the